-As of July 31, 2021, NBU has executed forward physical power contracts intended to hedge price volatility and maintain a competitive cost in its power supply portfolio through 2023.
-All power hedge contracts are designed to cover native load requirements and are considered standard purchases.
+As of July 31, 2022, NBU has executed forward physical power contracts intended to hedge price volatility in its power supply portfolio through 2024.
+All non PPA power contracts are intended to cover native load requirements and are considered normal purchases and sales which don't require recognition at fair value under GASB Statement No. 53 - Accounting and Financial Reporting for Derivative Instruments.
 Additional portfolio hedges are added over time as near-term hedges expire.

-As of July 31, 2021, NBU's forward physical contracts through 2023 reflected an underlying market value (unfavorable) within three percent of total expected power costs through 2023.
+As of July 31, 2022, NBU's forward physical contracts through 2024 reflected an underlying fair value (favorable) that was within 30% of total expected power costs through 2024.